YOGA health benefit

 transfer of maternal stress hormones, and decreased premature release of

 hormones that trigger the onset of labor.
-SOURCE: Journal of
+Journal of Alternative and

 Yoga and Fitness